Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Online supplementary material

-\heading{MIT-BIH Atrial Fibrillation Database (AFDB)} For OOD evaluation, we utilize the MIT-BIH AFDB~\cite{afdb}, which contains 25 long-term ECG recordings specifically selected to include significant episodes of atrial fibrillation.
+\heading{MIT-BIH Atrial Fibrillation Database (AFDB)} For OOD evaluation, we utilize the MIT-BIH AFDB~\citep{afdb}, which contains 25 long-term ECG recordings specifically selected to include significant episodes of atrial fibrillation.
 These recordings, sampled at 250~Hz with durations of approximately 10 hours each, provide ground truth annotations for atrial fibrillation, atrial flutter, and normal rhythm segments.
 The database's careful curation and well-characterized arrhythmia episodes make it an ideal benchmark for evaluating model generalization capabilities beyond the training distribution.

-\heading{MIT-BIH Arrhythmia Database (MITDB)} The MITDB~\cite{mitdb} also serves as an OOD evaluation dataset, comprising 48 half-hour excerpts of two-channel ambulatory ECG recordings from 47 subjects.
+\heading{MIT-BIH Arrhythmia Database (MITDB)} The MITDB~\citep{mitdb} also serves as an OOD evaluation dataset, comprising 48 half-hour excerpts of two-channel ambulatory ECG recordings from 47 subjects.
 These recordings, sampled at 360~Hz, include comprehensive beat-by-beat annotations for various arrhythmia types.
-While primarily designed for beat-level classification tasks, we adapt the annotations to epoch-level rhythm classification to maintain consistency with our experimental framework.
+While primarily designed for beat-level classification tasks, we adapt the annotations to window-level rhythm classification to maintain consistency with our experimental framework.
 The database's different sampling rate, recording duration, and patient population characteristics provide a stringent test of model robustness across diverse acquisition protocols and demographic variations.

-\subsection{Data preprocessing}
+\subsubsection{Data preprocessing}

 We implement a standardized preprocessing pipeline that addresses the heterogeneity in sampling rates, signal durations, and annotation formats present in the original datasets.
-All ECG signals are standardized to a uniform sampling rate of 128~Hz using the first available channel, and rhythm annotations are processed to generate epoch-level labels through a label aggregation process that preserves the temporal distribution of rhythm types within each 30-second epoch.
+All ECG signals are standardized to a uniform sampling rate of 128~Hz using the first available channel, and rhythm annotations are processed to generate window-level labels through a label aggregation process that preserves the temporal distribution of rhythm types within each 30-second window.
+We do not perform explicit ECG denoising or baseline correction; no frequency-selective filtering is applied.

 \heading{Signal preprocessing} The ECG signals are processed directly from the original PhysioNet format without additional normalization, as the datasets already provide calibrated recordings in millivolts (mV).
 This preserves the original signal characteristics and amplitude relationships as intended by the dataset creators.
 Given the varying native sampling rates across datasets, we standardize all ECG signals to a uniform sampling rate of 128~Hz using the resampy library, which employs high-quality resampling with automatic anti-aliasing.
 For LTAFDB, which already has a native sampling rate of 128~Hz, no resampling is performed.
 This standardization ensures computational efficiency while preserving the clinically relevant frequency components of ECG signals, which typically contain most diagnostic information below 50~Hz.